Managing Your Aesthetic Practice Through UncertaintyApr 29, 2020

 Keep in contact with your prospects and patents to nurture and maintain the relationship.
 Inquire about their well-being and keep them informed of what's happening at your practice.
 Genuine messaging and timely updates will allow for a continued sense of connection and inclusion during this time of isolation.

 A pandemic is not the time for marketing as usual.
 It's critical to keep your finger on the pulse of the changing needs of your patients during this time.
-Any type of marketing must be sensitive to the current situation and be aligned with where people may be emotionally.
+Any type of marketing must be sensitive to the current situation and be aligned with where people may be emotional.

 "Keep your finger on the pulse of your patient's changing needs so your marketing communications align with their emotional state."

-If the recent Covid-19 crisis has taught us anything, it's that the ways in which we work are changing.
+If the recent Covid-19 crisis has taught us anything, it's that the ways we work are changing.
 The good news is that there are countless solutions available to help you stay in touch with patients and effectively deliver your services, even if your physical location is temporarily closed.

 Virtual consults, telemedicine, and online products sales most likely won't replace 100% of your revenue.
 However, what these offerings can do for your business is help you maintain a connection with prospects, patients and fill your pipeline.
 With a high conversion rate, you'll have prepaid procedures and treatments on the books and ready to go when the time comes for you to re-open your office.